Improving Confidence Estimates for Unfamiliar Examples: Related Work

-\textbf{Methods to address epistemic uncertainty: } When faced with novel samples, a model suffers from {\em epistemic uncertainty}, the uncertainty due to incomplete knowledge.
+\textbf{Methods to address epistemic uncertainty: } When faced with unfamiliar samples, a model suffers from {\em epistemic uncertainty}, the uncertainty due to incomplete knowledge.
 Related works reduce this uncertainty by averaging over several models, with the intuition that different models will disagree and thus appropriately reduce certainty for parts of the feature distribution that are not well represented by the training set.
 Bayesian approaches~\cite{bishop1995neural,blundell2015weight,hernandez2016black} estimate a distribution of network parameters and produce a Bayesian estimate for likelihood.
 These methods are usually very computationally intensive~\cite{lakshminarayanan2017simple}, limiting their practical application.
 Gal and Ghahramani~\cite{gal2016dropout} propose MC-dropout as a discrete approximation of Bayesian networks, using dropout for a Monte-Carlo sample of likelihood estimates.
 Follow-up work by Kendall and Gal~\cite{kendall2017uncertainties} proposes to estimate both aleatoric and epistemic uncertainties to increase the performance and quality of uncertainty.
 Lakshminarayanan et al.~\cite{lakshminarayanan2017simple} propose a simpler method to average over predictions from multiple models with an ensemble of deep networks, an approach further validated by Ovadia et al.~\cite{ovadia2019}.
+Multi-head deep networks~\cite{lee2015m,makansi2019overcoming} emulate ensembles and are shown to outperform MC-dropout.
 Hafner et al.~\cite{hafner2018reliable} propose a loss that encourages high uncertainty on training samples whose features are permuted or perturbed by noise.
-Our work differs primarily in its investigation of novel samples that are differently distributed from training but still have one of the target labels.
+Our work differs primarily in its investigation of unfamiliar samples that are differently distributed from training but still have one of the target labels.
 Concurrent work by Mukhoti et al.~\cite{mukhoti2019} proposes combining focal loss with T-scaling.
 We evaluate T-scaling calibration~\cite{guo2017calibration}, Kendall and Gal~\cite{kendall2017uncertainties}, ensembles, and a proposed novelty-sensitive T-scaling approach.